 - Establishes requirements for existing cultivation sites in all zoning districts in operation prior to January 1, 2016.
-Smaller cultivation sites (less than 2,500 square feet) may continue in all zones with a C, C-A, or C-B permit; - 2) Establishes requirements for permits in the TPZ and FL Districts to prohibit the permitting of new cultivation sites not in operation prior to January 1, 2016.
-All applications for permits for cultivation sites in the TPZ and FL Districts must be received by January 1, 2018; - 3) Allows for the continued use and an expansion up to a total of 10,000 square feet of permitted cultivation areas by existing cultivators within TPZ and FL Districts; where the continued use is subject to an approved Administrative Permit and, if applicable, a Less-Than-3-Acre Conversion Exemption or Timberland Conversion Permit, approved by the California Department of Forestry and Fire Protection (CAL FIRE).
-Or, alternatively, evidence that environmental impacts have been mitigated, to the extent feasible, as required by the resource protection agencies including CAL FIRE, the NCRWQCB, and CDFW can be demonstrated; - 4) Allows existing cultivation sites to be closed and relocated to properties which can more fully meet minimum parcel sizes, slope limitations, and other restrictions; and - 5) Sets the process for planning review of applications, including circumstances permitting site specific conditions of approval, requirements for hearings.
+Smaller cultivation sites (less than 2,500 square feet) may continue in all zones with a C, C-A, or C-B permit; - 2) Establishes requirements for permits in the TPZ and FL Districts to prohibit the permitting of new cultivation sites not in operation prior to January 1, 2016;

+- 3) Allows for the continued use of permitted cultivation areas by existing cultivators within TPZ and FL Districts; where the continued use is subject to an approved Zoning Clearance and, if applicable, a Less-Than-3-Acre Conversion Exemption or Timberland Conversion Permit, approved by CAL FIRE.
+Or, alternatively, evidence that environmental impacts have been mitigated, to the extent feasible, as required by the resource protection agencies including CAL FIRE, the NCRWQCB, and CDFW can be demonstrated; and - 4) Allows for the size of the cultivation site established prior to January 1, 2016 within TPZ and FL Districts to be expanded, up to a total of 10,000 square feet subject to an Administrative Permit and, if applicable, a Less-Than-3-Acre Conversion Exemption or Timberland Conversion Permit, approved by CAL FIRE.